 About Historic Hotels of America®

 Historic Hotels of America is the official program of the National Trust for Historic Preservation for recognizing and celebrating the finest Historic Hotels.
-Historic Hotels of America has more than 300 historic hotels.
-These historic hotels have all faithfully maintained their authenticity, sense of place, and architectural integrity in the United States of America, including 46 states, the District of Columbia, the U.S. Virgin Islands, and Puerto Rico.
-Historic Hotels of America is comprised of mostly independently owned and operated historic hotels.
+Historic Hotels of America has more than 300 historic hotels that have all faithfully maintained their authenticity, sense of place, and architectural integrity in the United States of America, including 44 states, the District of Columbia, the U.S. Virgin Islands, and Puerto Rico.
+Historic Hotels of America is comprised of mostly independently owned and operated properties.
 More than 30 of the world’s finest hospitality brands, chains, and collections are represented in Historic Hotels of America.
 To be nominated and selected for membership into this prestigious program, a hotel must be at least 50 years old; has been designated by the U.S. Secretary of the Interior as a National Historic Landmark or listed in or eligible for listing in the National Register of Historic Places; and recognized as having historic significance.
-For more information, please visit HistoricHotels.org.
+To learn more, please visit HistoricHotels.org.